WbTstr/wbtstr.github.io/README.md

 }
 ```

 Even though the two tests are equivalent, the use of `out` values integrates better with the fluent API of WbTstr.
 This is the recommended way of capturing elements.

-The same applies to capturing [page states](/api.html#i-capturepage).
+The same holds for to capturing [page states](/api.html#i-capturepage).
 <!-- end -->